 - Eating well and having a good diet, good nutrition helps your body to function normally and for your immune system to stay strong.
 Some ARV’s can cause problems with certain food types, know your facts.

 - Alcohol is found to be more harmful if you are HIV+, if you do drink alcohol it’s best to spread it out over the week and stay within the UK’s new guidelines for safe drinking limits of 14 units per week.

-- Smoking cigarettes or tobacco contains so many chemicals, which cause cancer and in recent study your risk of death is doubled for those with HIV.
+- Smoking cigarettes or tobacco contains chemicals, which cause cancer and in recent study your risk of death is doubled for those with HIV.
 The survey can be viewed here.
-For more information stopping smoking, talk to the HIV team at the hospital or Eddystone or you can find out more at smoke free.
+For more information stop smoking services, talk to the HIV team at the hospital, The Eddystone Trust or you can find out more at smoke free life.

 - Take regular exercise and keep fit, this can combat fatigue.

 HIV treatment doesn’t cure HIV, it will reduce the amount of the virus in your body to very low levels, but as with most drugs there can be side effects.
 Some can be normal but others could be allergies to the drugs, so talk about how you are feeling while taking the medication to any of the team at the HIV clinic or someone at The Eddystone Trust.
 There are options that you have in either managing these side effects or possibly changing medication, there are over 20 different types available.

 Talk to your HIV Doctor or HIV Pharmacist at the hospital about tips on how and when to take your medication as this can help you in staying on the medication.
 If you don’t take them correctly, you risk developing resistance to them.
 Likewise taking them with other prescription drugs can reduce their effectiveness, your GP may not be aware of your status, so please discuss with your HIV Doctor or HIV Pharmacist.
 Same applies for recreational drugs, talk about it, no one is here to judge.